Bankruptcy has its own language. If you are considering filing bankruptcy, it helps to know the language spoken there.

 Use your words

-Now that you have a working bankruptcy vocabulary, start talking to a bankruptcy lawyer to find out how these concepts work in real life.
+Now that you’ve mastered basic bankruptcy terms, you have a working bankruptcy vocabulary.
+Start talking to a bankruptcy lawyer to find out how these concepts work in real life.

 Make sure you pick a bankruptcy lawyer willing to take your questions and to deliver answers that you can understand.